 Before looking at the concrete lines that characterize the immediate crisis-provoking strategy, I would like to note that the Sicilian is the best of both worlds.
 It is theoretically sound enough and it also introduces dynamism from the start.
 My own preference lies with the Najdorf and modern practice confirms this view.

-The only problem with the Najdorf is obviously the line 3 Bb5+ and a few other sidelines, but these can be dealt with.
+The only problem with the Najdorf is obviously the line 3 Bb5+ and a few other sidelines.
+But, you can deal with these.
 Additionally, Magnus Carlsen’s choice of the Sveshnikov Sicilian (and the results he is having in it and its sidelines) show that this is another very good option to play for a win with Black.

-In this post, I would like to take a look at other, less common and strategically riskier options that Black has at his disposal and may contemplate.
+In this post, I would like to take a look at other options.
+They are less common and strategically riskier.
+Black has them at his disposal and may contemplate (Openings for Black).

 Position after 1 e4 Nf6 2 e5 Nd5 3 d4 d6 with 4 Nf3